filipefilardi/manga-downloader-pdf/README.md

 ## Next Features ##

- * Make the downlaod via manga name string 100% functional with no issues;
+ * Make the download via manga name string 100% functional with no issues;
  * Convert the jpgs to differents formats;